Tylous/SniffAir/README.md

 ========
-workspace                Manages workspaces (create, list, load, delete) live_capture             Initiates an valid wireless interface to collect wireless packets to be parsed (requires the interface name) offline_capture          Begins parsing wireless packets using an pcap file-kistmit .pcapdump work best (requires the full path) offline_capture_list     Begins parsing wireless packets using an list of pcap file-kistmit .pcapdump work best (requires the full path) query                    Executes a quey on the contents of the acitve workspace help                     Displays this help menu clear                    Clears the screen show                     Shows the contents of a table, specific information accorss all tables or the avilable modules inscope                  Add ESSID to scope. inscope [ESSID] use                      Use a SniffAir module info                     Displays all varible infomraiton regardin the selected module set                      Sets a varible in module exploit                  Runs the loaded module exit                     Exit SniffAir
+workspace                Manages workspaces (create, list, load, delete) live_capture             Initiates an valid wireless interface to collect wireless packets to be parsed (requires the interface name) offline_capture          Begins parsing wireless packets using an pcap file-kistmet .pcapdump work best (requires the full path) offline_capture_list     Begins parsing wireless packets using an list of pcap file-kistmet .pcapdump work best (requires the full path) query                    Executes a query on the contents of the acitve workspace help                     Displays this help menu clear                    Clears the screen show                     Shows the contents of a table, specific information across all tables or the avilable modules inscope                  Add ESSID to scope. inscope [ESSID] use                      Use a SniffAir module info                     Displays all variable information regarding the selected module set                      Sets a variable in module exploit                  Runs the loaded module exit                     Exit SniffAir
  >>  [default]#